thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 The following are guidelines for filling out the [New Competition page](https://www.worldcubeassociation.org/competitions/new).
 Special rules exist for 3x3x3 Fewest Moves simultaneous competitions which override some of the rules written here.
 See the [Requesting a 3x3x3 Fewest Moves Simultaneous Competition](#requesting-a-fewest-moves-simultaneous-competition) section for more information.

-- The name of the competition must follow the Competition Requirements Policy.
+- The name of the competition must follow the WCRP.
 Even if you are choosing a name which is obvious for you why it complies with the policy, you must still give an explanation of the name in the "The reason for the name" field.
   - The competition nickname must be the same as the actual name of the competition if it is 32 or fewer characters with few exceptions.
 If the name of the competition is over 32 characters, pick a nickname which is as close as possible to the actual name.
 The nickname is only used for display purposes and is what will be shown on the "Competitions" page and in the "Rankings" page.
   - The ID must be the same as the name or nickname with few exceptions (but spaces and special characters must be removed).
 - When writing the location of the venue, please be sure to write with the correct formatting.
 Do not write the country name in the "City name" field.
 If you are from a country that includes the region/state in the "City name" field like the United States, you must write the city name first, and then the state in full.